lavsurgut/euroverc-docker/ros-desktop-full/README.md

 <b>Getting started with desktop ROS docker containers</b>:

-1) Given compose file configures example desktop for the use in SEAR project.
+1) Given compose file configures example desktop for the use in example ROS project.
 It has configuration for ASUS Xtion PRO Live camera.

 P.S: In order to work on given host machine, make sure Xtion camera is properly